OffchainLabs/nitro/docs/das/daserver-instructions.md

       --data-availability.rest-aggregator.enable                                                   enable retrieval of sequencer batch data from a list of remote REST endpoints; if other DAS storage types are enabled, this mode is used as a fallback
       --data-availability.rest-aggregator.online-url-list string                                   a URL to a list of URLs of REST das endpoints that is checked at startup; additive with the url option
       --data-availability.rest-aggregator.urls strings                                             list of URLs including 'http://' or 'https://' prefixes and port numbers to REST DAS endpoints; additive with the online-url-list option
+      --data-availability.rest-aggregator.sync-to-storage.eager                                    eagerly sync batch data to this DAS's storage from the rest endpoints, using L1 as the index of batch data hashes; otherwise only sync lazily
+      --data-availability.rest-aggregator.sync-to-storage.eager-lower-bound-block uint             when eagerly syncing, start indexing forward from this L1 block
 ```
 ```
 Options only for committee members: